-Options Potential Content Issues to Consider Option 1: Roll forward DP15 with limited changes.
-Slight changes to make NPPF compliant.
-Will not address any geographical issues relating to second homes.
+Options Potential Content Issues to Consider limited changes.
 Will not result in any changes to the Authority's approach to second homes.
 Option 2: Policy approach that is more restrictive on second homes.
 Not permit any more second homes in the Broads.
 Make it easier for second homes to become market dwellings.
 Will not address any geographical issues relating to second homes.
 Could see more Market Housing in the Broads.
 Could be overly restrictive.
 Option 3: Policy approach that is more permissive for second homes.
 Policy approach less restrictive than DP15.
 Will not address any geographical issues relating to second homes.
-Could increase the percentage of dwellings in the Broads that are second homes as opposed to market Homes.
+Could increase the percentage of dwellings in the Broads that are second homes as opposed to market homes.
 Could be overly permissive.
 Option 4: A policy approach that relates to locations.
 Allow second homes in area which do not contain many second homes only.
 Could increase the percentage of dwellings that are second homes in some areas.
 Would maintain the level of second homes in those areas with a high proportion of second homes.
 Could be overly restrictive in some areas and permissive in others.
 Would need to identify a threshold above which the policy applies.